ibm-cloud-docs/billing-usage/estimating_costs.md

     b.
 Click **Create** if you're ready to start creating instances of the offering.

-## Viewing your quotes
+## Creating quotes for infrastructure services
 {: #quotes}

 You can generate and view quotes for only {{site.data.keyword.baremetal_short}}, Virtual Server, and Gateway add-ons.
 Any user with access to the account can view quotes.

   1. Generate a quote by clicking **Save as quote** from the Order Summary section on the offering details page.
 Or contact a {{site.data.keyword.Bluemix_notm}} sales representative.
-  2. View your quote by going to **Manage > Billing and usage**, and select **Quotes**.
+  2. View your quote by going to **Manage > Billing and usage**, and select **Sales > Device quotes**.
 If you have access, you can purchase the quoted offering by clicking the quote and confirming the order.

 ## Supported billing currencies